 Your field guide may call this mushroom "Gomphus floccosus," but research by Giachini (2004, 2010, 2011) has removed this species away from the genus Gomphus, and broadened the species concept to include several species previously separated on the basis of minor differences in physical features, including Gomphus bonarii, Gomphus canadensis, and Gomphus wilkinsae.

 Thanks to Laurence Boomer for collecting, documenting, and preserving Turbinellus floccosus for study; his collection is deposited in The Herbarium of Michael Kuo.

-Ecology: Mycorrhizal with conifers (including pines, spruces, firs, and hemlocks); growing alone, scattered, or gregariously; summer and fall, or over winter along the West Coast; northern and montane North America.
-The illustrated and described collections are from Michigan, Kentucky, Ohio, California, Oregon, and Québec.
+Ecology: Mycorrhizal with conifers (including pines, spruces, firs, and hemlocks); growing alone, scattered, or gregariously; summer and fall, or over winter along the West Coast; originally described from Pennsylvania; widely distributed in northern and montane North America.
+The illustrated and described collections are from California, Kentucky, Michigan, and Ohio.

 Upper Surface: Moist when fresh; scaly, with appressed, soft scales that are roughly the same size; dark orange to reddish orange or dull brownish orange, with yellowish spots and zones; margin thin and wavy.

 Undersurface: Running deeply down the stem; covered with shallow longitudinal wrinkles and folds; folds often forked and/or cross-veined; bald; creamy when fresh; discoloring and maturing to brownish.

 Stem: 4–10 cm high; 2–3.5 cm wide; flaring into the cap, from which it is not distinctly separate; bald; colored like the undersurface, or with bright to dull yellow shades; discoloring brownish; basal mycelium white.

 Flesh: White to whitish; fibrous; unchanging when sliced, or sometimes discoloring brownish.